 Of Violence and Uncertainty

 He was being dragged along a cold, rough ground.
 Rocks and shrapnel tore at his back and the severely burning sensation was agonizing, doing nothing but dealing him the unbearable feeling that he was on fire.
 Coupled with the burning, his ankles ached and throbbed horribly.
-He could feel that they were suspended in the air as if they were strung up by a rope somehow.
+He could feel that they were suspended in the air as if a rope strung them up somehow.

 He let out a strangled groan, but the only audible sound was a sickening gurgle; his mouth full of blood.
 He quickly spat it out, coughing haggardly.